Indebted to your indulgence: Macartney to Dundas, 1795

 10. But where does South Africa figure here, and also what of whiteness?

-11. Clearly South Africa enters the frame because Macartney was the first British Governor of the Cape Colony, while Henry Dundas was the first British Secretary of State with responsibility for the Cape and had appointed Macartney and also his Secretary to the Colony, Andrew Barnard.
-Given the long European presence in southern Africa before this date, Macartney’s appointment is not a complete epiphany or thunderous transition point in South African history.
+11. Clearly South Africa enters the frame because Macartney was the first British civilian Governor of the Cape Colony, while Henry Dundas was the first British Secretary of State with responsibility for the Cape and had appointed Macartney and also his Secretary to the Colony, Andrew Barnard.
+Given the long European presence in southern Africa before this date, Macartney’s appointment was not a complete epiphany or thunderous transition point in South African history.
 However, it was certainly a definite move in that direction because a clear indication that an imperialising spirit was in the air.
 At this point in time, the imperial gaze was cohering, but it was mainly concerned with the control of sea-routes and the re-victualling role of a southerly toe-hold where British ships could safely stop when en route to and from the Indies than the possession of land.
 But nonetheless a ‘something’ had been set in motion, a cat let out of the proverbial bag, a sign that the times were changing.
+The restitution of Dutch governance of the Cape following the Treaty of Amiens in 1802 was but a comma in the sentence announcing the colonial impulse.

 14. So here the trace is, the very specific trace that is Macartney’s 1795 letter to Dundas.
 It rests upon a division of labour involving superiors and underlings, including those who wrote and those who signed, those who importuned and those who were fawned upon.
 It is an exercise in social hierarchy and obligatedness.
 It is intended as a demonstration of meticulous good breeding.
 It is one of the gathering signs of the coming of imperialism.
 It is a harbinger of whiteness.
 It encapsulates male socio-political reproduction.